Frequently Asked Questions

 Will I be provided training?

 Yes, we have a set of training information and a list of both math and ELA resources that we will provide you.
-We will also connect you to an experienced volunteer who can answer any questions you have before the session.
-You can reach out with questions or assistance at any time.
+We also provide IXL.com logins if the child/tutee does not have specific materials for you to work with.
+We will make sure you are onboarded and trained before the session.
+Of course, you can reach out with questions or assistance at any time.

 Do you certify service hours?